 If you say you’re going to move a load, do your absolute best to move it.
 In a loose capacity environment, shippers pay extra-special attention to bounce percentages.
 Carriers who repeatedly fall off of loads will face an uphill battle convincing customers that they’ll do better on the next one.

 As a carrier in the Coyote network, we want to give you the tools and resources you need to help position your company for success over the long haul.
-On May 2nd, Coyote's Chief Strategy Officer, Chris Pickett, hosted a U.S. Truckload Market Forecast webinar to help shippers and network carriers navigate the volatile U.S. truckload market.
+On November 19th, we are hosting a U.S. Truckload Market Forecast webinar to help shippers and network carriers navigate the volatile U.S. truckload market.